-PSE facilities that discharge wastewater or storm water or store bulk petroleum products to regulated waters are governed by the Clean Water Act (federal and state), which includes the Oil Pollution Act amendments.
+PSE facilities that discharge wastewater or storm water or store bulk petroleum products, and PSE construction projects above a certain threshold are governed by the Clean Water Act (federal and state), which includes the Oil Pollution Act amendments.
 This includes most generation facilities (and all of those with water discharges and some with bulk fuel storage), and many other facilities and construction projects depending on drainage, facility or construction activities, and chemical, petroleum and material storage.